 Do I need passive air inlets?

-If you do install an exhaust-only ventilation system, don’t bother installing passive fresh air inlets in the walls.
+Most homes with exhaust-only ventilation systems don’t require any passive fresh air inlets in the walls.
 Unless the house is unusually airtight, fresh air will find its way into the home through random cracks.
 (For more information on this issue, see Passive Air Inlets Usually Don’t Work.)

 A 2000 Vermont study (“A Field Study of Exhaust-Only Ventilation System Performance in Residential New Construction In Vermont”) by Andy Shapiro, David Cawley, and Jeremy King, investigated whether passive fresh air inlets make any sense.
 The researchers studied 43 new homes (22 of which had passive fresh air vents) with exhaust-only ventilation systems.
 They wrote, “When the EOV [exhaust-only ventilation] fan was operating, 35% of the vents were exhausting inside air, 48% were supplying outside air, and 17% of the vents were not moving air.”
 The explanation?
 “The pressures induced by fans in these [studied homes] … were low relative to pressures induced on a house by natural forces, including wind and temperature-driven stack effectAlso referred to as the chimney effect, this is one of three primary forces that drives air leakage in buildings.
 When warm air is in a column (such as a building), its buoyancy pulls colder air in low in buildings as the buoyant air exerts pressure to escape out the top.
 The pressure of stack effect is proportional to the height of the column of air and the temperature difference between the air in the column and ambient air.
 Stack effect is much stronger in cold climates during the heating season than in hot climates during the cooling season..”